tdurgasaranya/Durga-Saranya/README.md

 - Visualized the data on Tableau in intuitive and interactive ways to help end users understand the statistics of data and make decisions.

-**Project3 - Database management solutions for GVSU Science-Inventory management data**
+**Project4 - Database management solutions for GVSU Science - Inventory management data**

 [Project3 link: GVSU_CSIMS](https://www.gvsu.edu/clas/labresource/chemical-and-supply-information-management-system-70-60.htm)